 African Diaspora Studies in New Orleans and Ghana

-In Ghana the group will visit Accra, Kumasi, and Cape Coast.
+In Ghana, the group will visit Accra, Kumasi, and Cape Coast.
 The first stop will be the capital city Accra, where students will go on daily excursions and live with host families.
-Accra, a city of about two and half million people, is the administrative, economic and cultural center of Ghana.
+Accra, a city of about two and a half million people, is the administrative, economic and cultural center of Ghana.
 Accra is well known for its traditional and contemporary arts, vibrant music scene, and bustling outdoor markets.

 In addition to Accra, the group will travel to Kumasi and Cape Coast.
 In Kumasi, the Garden City and ancient capital of the Ashanti kingdom, the group will watch artisans weave traditional cloth and explore Kejetia, one of the largest open-air markets in Africa.
 In Cape Coast, the group will visit “slave castles” that were used in the trans-Atlantic slave trade.

-To learn more about this program, watch the brief documentary produced by student journlaist Francis O’Conner, on the purpose and experiences of the African Diaspora program, as part of his 2019 Media in Ghana capstone project.
+To learn more about this program, watch the brief documentary produced by student journalist Francis O’Conner, on the purpose and experiences of the African Diaspora program, as part of his 2019 Media in Ghana capstone project.

 ** GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to program structure.

 The course is designed to generate critical and analytical thinking about each student’s identity as a member of American society and as a member of the “global village.”
 Students will gain an understanding of the major issues across multiple disciplines that have impacted the African / African American Diaspora Experience.
 Students will critically evaluate major themes, concepts, and issues that impact the lives of Black Americans, i.e. persons of African descent living in America.
 In this program, all students will participate in the following course: